ibm-garage/node-garage-utils/README.md

 #### app.rootDir()

-Returns the computed root directory that was used to initialized `app.config.rootDir`.
+Returns the computed root directory that was used to initialize `app.config.rootDir`.

 #### app.env()